Kickstartai-product/dailytide-community-edition/frontend/README.md

 - **`.storybook`** - Contains configurations for Storybook, allowing for seamless component documentation and visualization.
 - **`.vscode`** - IDE settings to standardize the development environment. 🖥️
-- **`build-tools`** - Configuration files for the Plop generator to streamline component or page creation. 🛠️
+- **`build-tools`** - Configuration files for the Plop generator to streamline component or page creation (it makes your life easy). 🛠️
 - **`cypress`** - Houses configurations for Cypress tests (not currently in use).
 - **`public`** - Contains static assets like fonts, icons, and images that are publicly accessible. 🌐